agroimpacts/geog190/policies.md

 | Exam          | There will be one take-home midterm exam                                                                                                                                                                                                                  | 15%                    |
 | Final project | The final project requires students to work in teams of two to apply the skills and concepts learned during the semester to analyze a set of data, both spatial and non-spatial, and present the results to the rest of the class during the finals week. | 20%                    |

+For labs and the exam, you are allowed to use notes, course materials, and other available resources, <u>**but you must work on your own without collaborating with others**</u>.
+For the final project, you will work with a partner.

-Final letter frades will allocated as follows, after weighting.
+Final letter grades will allocated as follows, after weighting.

 | Grade Letter | Upper (+) | Middle | Lower (-) |
 |--------------|-----------|--------|-----------|